| Written by Mark Buzinkay

 It's important to note that not all aged items are considered legacies.
 Take scissors for instance, they have been in use for centuries and are still widely used today because their basic principle has not changed.
 There simply isn't a newer system that is significantly better (at least not yet).

-An Industry 4.0 upgrade requires hardware and software that can keep up with high-volume data processing, and older hardware may not be able to support the system.
+An Industry 4.0 upgrade requires hardware and software that can keep up with high-volume data processing, and older hardware may be unable to support the system.
 To ensure successful implementation, businesses must consider investing in newer hardware resources.
 This can be costly, but it is necessary for businesses to ensure that their hardware meets the requirements of Industry 4.0.

 Often, legacy systems are so entrenched in a company’s operations that it can be difficult to upgrade to newer, more efficient systems.
 This can be due to the cost of replacing existing hardware and software, the time needed to train staff on the new system, and the risk of disrupting regular operations during the upgrade process.
-Additionally, legacy code written in older programming languages can be difficult to maintain and update, and organizations may be reluctant to upgrade or change the software as a result.
+Additionally, legacy code written in older programming languages can be difficult to maintain and update, and organizations may be reluctant to upgrade or change the software.

 Organizations may also be hesitant to upgrade due to the cost of developing an interface between their existing system and the newer, more modern systems.
 This can be especially true when connecting IT systems from the same company that are running on different generations of technology.
 To develop such an interface, the organization must first identify the problems and capabilities of its current system.
 This can be a lengthy and expensive process that many organizations may choose to avoid.

-Unfortunately, many businesses have become ensnared in a web of aging IT systems.
+Unfortunately, many businesses have become ensnared in a web of ageing IT systems.
 When these systems are intricately linked with others, the decision to update becomes fraught with risk and complexity, leading to procrastination.
 However, the consequences of inaction are dire.
 Operating systems, databases, firewalls, and hardware will all eventually become outdated, unsupportable, and obsolete.
 Only regular maintenance can prevent this outcome, but it's only worth the investment if the complexity costs of running an old system can be eliminated.

 When you check your IT systems and processes, you may find systems older than 10 years, or features added later to the original design, deeply integrated with other applications, extremely complex updating process and an affected UX, then you should act immediately.
 Why?
 Because the system is causing significant damage to your business.